DavidRasuli/mobile_eye/README.md

 ## Overview

-- **Athena Query Wrapper**: A class (`athena_query_wrapper.py`) that serves as a wrapper for executing queries on Amazon Athena, facilitating seamless interaction with AWS services.
+- **Athena Query Wrapper**: A class (`athena_query_wrapper.py`) that serves as a wrapper for executing queries on Amazon Athena.

-- **Distribution Percentage Query Builder**: A query builder (`distribution_percentage_query_builder.py`) tailored for crafting distribution percentage queries.
+- **Distribution Percentage Query Builder**: A query builder (`distribution_percentage_query_builder.py`) tailored for the task requirement - distribution percentage queries.
 It enables dynamic generation of queries to analyze distribution percentages based on specified ranges.

 - **Select Query Builder**: Another query builder (`select_query_builder.py`) focused on creating SELECT queries dynamically.
 It allows users to add columns and build SELECT queries with ease.